lrstanley/bubblezone/README.md

 `MaxHeight()` and `MaxWidth()` do a hard-trim of characters to enforce a specific height and width.
-As such, if a child component is wrapped in a zone, and overlaps the maximum height/width, the zone will break and standard bounds checks **will not work**.
-Do to this, it is recommended to ensure `MaxHeight` and `MaxWidth()` are only enforcing limits that should already be set by normal height/width limits on your components (i.e. just don't exceed the max viewport dimensions 😅).
+As such, if a child component is wrapped in a zone, and overlaps the maximum height/width, the zone will break, and standard bounds checks **will not work**.
+Due to this, it is recommended to ensure `MaxHeight` and `MaxWidth()` are only enforcing limits that should already be set by normal height/width limits on your components (i.e. just don't exceed the max viewport dimensions 😅).